 Both brothers died in fairly recent years.
 However, if we ever had to visit a butcher then it was at The Store - this would be for Ayrshire Middle bacon - also for a quarter pound of chopped pork which made my stomach turn!
-Meanwhile, the butcher's shop at The Crescent was George Bowyer.
+Meanwhile, the butcher's shop at The Crescent was Warner's.
 I was never in this shop.
-He may have had a club hand, having lost his fingers in the mincer one day!

 There was an old fashioned fruit and vegetable shop - Holmes - at The Broadway.
 It remained there for decades and must have been one of the original shops - it always had that particular smell unique to such shops.
 These shops have mostly disappeared although there is still one in Dingwall.
 When we lived at Colinton for seven very happy years between 1989 and 1996 there was a similar fruiterer's shop in Colinton Village.
 I visited it because it took me back to The Broadway.